eliofio/PrOpRe/README.md

 ## 4.4 - Arguments
-<p align="justify"> As described in <a href="#4---remove_h_atomspy"><b>Section 4</b></a>, both the coordinate/topology file of the all-atom structure of the biomolecule and the trajectory file in any format  are always mandatory.
+<p align="justify"> As described in <b><a href="#4---remove_h_atomspy">Section 4</b></a></b>, both the coordinate/topology file of the all-atom structure of the biomolecule and the trajectory file in any format  are always mandatory.
 There are no optional arguments available.
 Here is a brief explanation of the aforementioned files:</p>

 <div align ="justify">
 <ul>